Bloody Monday raid: UN planning

-The planned surprise attack was both unique and historic, in that it would the first attack where the target would be actual Somalis instead of weapon caches or other structures and is referred to by Washington Post reporter Keith B. Richburg as, "the UN's first ever officially authorized assassination".
+The planned surprise attack was both unique and historic, in that it was the first attack where the target would be Somalis instead of weapon caches or other structures and is referred to by Washington Post reporter Keith B. Richburg as, "the UN's first ever officially authorized assassination".

-Abdi "Qeybdiid" Awale's residence, a villa in the Hodan district of southern Mogadishu, was well known to have been holding regular clan meetings for the Habar Gidir and became a target, as Qeybdiid was a high ranking member of the SNA, and the organization was composed in large part of members from the Habr Gidr.
-Notably, in the days and weeks following the commencement of military operations, UNOSOM had (via radio broadcast and propaganda leaflets dropped over Mogadishu) made the clear distinction that it was not the enemy of the Habar Gidir clan, but only wanted to capture Aidid.
-Following the raid, in late July Under Secretary for Political Affairs Peter Tarnoff would reiterate in a statement before a U.S. Senate committee that UNOSOM had no dispute with Habar Gidr and that the clan would remain in negotiations on political reconciliation.
+Abdi "Qeybdiid" Awale's residence, a villa in the Hodan district of southern Mogadishu, was well known to have been holding regular clan meetings for the Habar Gidir and became a target, as Qeybdiid was a high ranking member of the SNA, and the organization was composed in large part of members from the Habar Gidir.
+In the days and weeks following the commencement of military operations, UNOSOM had (via radio broadcast and propaganda leaflets dropped over Mogadishu) made the clear distinction that it was not the enemy of the Habar Gidir clan, but only wanted to capture Aidid.
+Following the raid, in late July Under Secretary for Political Affairs Peter Tarnoff reiterated in a statement before a U.S. Senate committee that UNOSOM had no dispute with Habar Gidir and that the clan would remain in negotiations on political reconciliation.

-Detailed planning for a strike on a future gathering at Abdi Qeybdiid Awale's villa would begin on July 7, 1993.
-Turkish commander of UNOSOM II forces, General Cevik Bir had privately declared on July 9, 1993, "I will kill Aidid within four days."
-UNOSOM command regarded the planned assault as, "a legitimate defensive action, one that would undermine Aidid's support in the Habr Gidr clan" and feared that the Italian contingent of the force had been making a secret unilateral agreement with Aidid, which ran the risk of increasing his popular support if completed.
+Detailed planning for a strike on a future gathering at Abdi Qeybdiid Awale's villa began on July 7, 1993.
+Turkish commander of UNOSOM II forces, General Çevik Bir had privately declared on July 9, 1993, "I will kill Aidid within four days."
+UNOSOM command considered the planned assault as a legitimate defensive action that would weaken Aidid's influence within the Habar Gidir clan.
+They were also concerned about the possibility of the Italian contingent secretly negotiating a unilateral agreement with Aidid, which could inadvertently bolster his popular support.